-The couple, who are childless, had a tight budget and a lean program.
+The couple had a tight budget and a lean program.
 They each needed a separate workspace (one doubles as a guest room), plus a shared living/dining/kitchen and a primary bedroom and bathroom.
 An extra full bathroom on the first level does double duty as a powder room and guest bath.

 With such a simple list, the house easily fit within a straightforward bar plan.
 Still, a small alcove projects into the garden to embrace the family piano—it’s a small move that enlivens the box.
 “They did not want a huge house,” notes Keith.
 “They wanted it to accommodate only what they really needed, not what they thought they might need.”
 The 3-acre site is adjacent to protected land, so it borrows privacy and prospect.
 Two stone walls mark a corner of the site, says Keith, and are a defining characteristic on this part of the island.
 “We oriented the house on the highest point and clear-cut the overgrown vegetation to provide a meadow down to the wetlands.”